RTcmix/RTcmix/apps/embedtest/README.txt

 These test programs use PortAudio, usually in combination with librtcmix_embedded.
 These exist mostly as simple ways to exercise this library.
-These should compile on Windows, but I haven't tried it or done whatever is needed to set this up.
+These require a POSIX environment, so no Windows.

 To compile these, install PortAudio in its default location (/usr/local/lib).
 Configure RTcmix as follows.